Muharfez/github-etl/README.md

 # ARC Challange - ETL Pipeline - GitHub Repositories

 This project is a simple ETL pipeline that extracts GitHub repository data, transforms it, and loads it into JSON files on S3.
-The pipeline demonstrates clean code, logging, error handling, and basic unit testing.

 ## Project Setup